 Bakery Products – Karachi Bakery & Osmania Biscuits

-Fruits cookies from Karachi bakery are those melt in the mouth cookies that you get nowhere else.
-You can get them almost anywhere in Hyderabad.
+Fruits cookies from Karachi bakery are those melt-in-the-mouth cookies that you get nowhere else.
+You can get them almost anywhere in the city.
 If you want to visit the original shop, head to the old city at their original outlet.

-If you want to pick up the biscuits that were invented for last Nizam of Hyderabad – Osman Ali, ask anyone for Osmania Biscuit.
-Now, I am not too fond of Osmania biscuits as they are both sweet & salt.
+If you want to pick up the biscuits that were invented for the last Nizam Osman Ali, ask anyone for Osmania Biscuit.
+Now, I am not too fond of Osmania biscuits as they are both sweet & salty.
 Do not tell that to a Hyderabadi – they love it.
-Have it with Irani Chai you get anywhere in Hyderabad or Kesar Chai that you get in special places.
+Have it with Irani Chai you get anywhere in the city or Kesar Chai that you get in special places.

-Both these bakery items make a good souvenir from the city of Hyderabad.
+Both these bakery items make good souvenirs from the city.

-Paper Sweet is a special sweet that you get only in Hyderabad.
-It is made of layers of the paper thin layer of rice – almost like rice paper.
+Paper Sweet is a special sweet that you get only in the city.
+It is made of layers of the paper-thin layer of rice – almost like rice paper.
 Inside there is a filling of coconut and jaggery or coconut and sugar.
-Every time I ate this sweet, I wondered, how they manage to make the paper thin layers of rice.
+Every time I ate this sweet, I wondered, how they manage to make the paper-thin layers of rice.
 You get them at many places, but for the authentic ones go to Pulla Reddy Sweets.

-When I used to visit Hyderabad from Delhi or Bangalore, this is one Mithai I always picked up.
-It did not matter people liked the sweet or not – it always surprised people with its recipe.
+When I used to visit the city from Delhi or Bangalore, this is one Mithai I always picked up.
+It did not matter whether people liked the sweet or not – it always surprised people with its recipe.

 Gongura Pickle – my favorite of Hyderabad Souvenirs

-Gongura pickle is readily available in any grocery store in Hyderabad.
+Gongura pickle is readily available in any grocery store in the city.
 This is the best way to take this Telugu leave home.
 Savor it with your food at home.
 A great gift too.

-Do you have any more suggestions for Hyderabad souvenirs to share?
-Which is your favorite Hyderabad Souvenirs?
+Do you have any more souvenir suggestions to share with the readers?
+Do let me know in the comments below.
+Which are your favorite Hyderabad Souvenirs?

-Recommend you read following travel blog on Hyderabad walking tours and places to visit near Hyderabad.
+Recommend you read the following travel blog posts on Hyderabad city walking tours and places to visit nearby.